alasco-tech/alasco-tech.github.io/_posts/2023-07-11-hackathon-rabbit-hunt.md

 layout: post
 title: Product and Engineering Hackathon Rabbit Hunt
 subtitle: An internal hackathon, a blog post, and a way of making innovation with fun.
-thumb: hackathon/hackathon-2023-digital-banner.jpg
+thumb: hackathon/hackathon-2023-digital-banner.png
+tag: featured
 description: Internal hackathons and innovation
 ---

 ## Innovation and what does it have to do with Hackathon?

 Innovation is a key driver for business growth and success in today's fast-paced world.
-And let’s be honest, for us engineers, it is fun to actually code and experiment with state-of-the-art technologies. o encourage this within our organisation, we at Alasco recently held our very own second edition of product and engineering Hackathon 2023, the rabbit hunt edition.
+And let’s be honest, for us engineers, it is fun to actually code and experiment with state-of-the-art technologies.
+And to encourage this within our organisation, we at Alasco recently held our very own second edition of product and engineering Hackathon 2023, the rabbit hunt edition.

 This time it was made not only by engineers for engineers but with the joint effort of product managers and designers where we experienced going from the discovery to the delivery phase in just 8 hours.
 If you are curious about the result, let’s dive in.